 If you’re truly enjoying your food, you likely have a healthier relationship with it.

-But if you’re using it to cover up something, there may be deeper issues.
+But if you’re using it to cover up unpleasant emotions, there may be deeper issues.

-To find out how you can improve your relationship with food and start living a healthier life, contact us at Mindful Healing.
+To find out how you can improve your relationship with food and start living a healthier life, contact us at The Mindful Healing Clinic.